lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```
     `bx cr login` is a wrapper for `docker login` , it is only needed to log your local docker daemon into the registry, which enables you to push/pull images.

-1. If you forgot the namespace for your image registry, run the following command.
+1. To create the namespace of your image registry
     ```
+    bx cr namespace-add <YOUR-NAMESPACE-NAME>
+    ```

+1. If you forgot the namespace for your image registry, run the command.
+    ```
     bx cr namespace-list
-    Listing namespaces...

-    Namespace
-    mace
     ```

 1. Build a Docker image that includes the app files of the directory.